-The workflow is based on Nipype and encompases a large set of tools from well-known neuroimaging packages, including FSL, ANTs, FreeSurfer, AFNI, and Nilearn.
+The workflow is based on Nipype and encompasses a large set of tools from well-known neuroimaging packages, including FSL, ANTs, FreeSurfer, AFNI, and Nilearn.
 This pipeline was designed to provide the best software implementation for each state of preprocessing, and will be updated as newer and better neuroimaging software becomes available.

 fMRIPrep performs basic preprocessing steps (coregistration, normalization, unwarping, noise component extraction, segmentation, skullstripping etc.) providing outputs that can be easily submitted to a variety of group level analyses, including task-based or resting-state fMRI, graph theory measures, surface or volume-based statistics, etc. fMRIPrep allows you to easily do the following:

 Take fMRI data from unprocessed (only reconstructed) to ready for analysis.

-- Implement tools from different software packages.
+Implement tools from different software packages.

 Achieve optimal data processing quality by using the best tools available.

 Generate preprocessing-assessment reports, with which the user can easily identify problems.

 Receive verbose output concerning the stage of preprocessing for each subject, including meaningful errors.

 Automate and parallelize processing steps, which provides a significant speed-up from typical linear, manual processing.

-Release history Release notifications
+Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.